rishiigupta04/rishiigupta04/README.md

 <br>

 ## 👋 About Me
+I build things at the intersection of classical ML and Generative AI; not just wrapping an LLM API call, but fine-tuning models, designing RAG pipelines, and shipping the plumbing (APIs, dashboards, extensions) that makes a model actually usable.

-- 🔭 Pursuing my **M.Sc. in Data Science at NMIMS, Mumbai**, focused on statistical modeling, machine learning, and real-world data analysis
+- 🔭 Currently pursuing my M.Sc. in Data Science at NMIMS, Mumbai — bridging statistical rigor with the systems side of ML: how a model actually survives contact with production
-- 🧠 Currently deepening my skills in **model development, evaluation, and production deployment** — not just training models, but shipping them
+- ✨ Recent focus: Generative AI in practice — fine-tuning transformers, building RAG pipelines over ChromaDB, and using LLMs as reasoning components inside larger systems rather than standalone chatbots
-- 💬 Core stack: **Python, SQL, Machine Learning, Deep Learning, Data Visualization** — with secondary experience in **React.js, Next.js, and full-stack web development**
+- 💬 Core stack: **Python, SQL, Machine Learning, Deep Learning, Gen-AI, Data Visualization** — with secondary experience in **React.js, Next.js, and full-stack web development**
 - 🏗️ I like projects that go end-to-end: data ingestion → modeling → explainability → a real interface someone can actually use
 - ⚡ Fun fact: there are more possible chess game variations than atoms in the Milky Way galaxy